jasonmorgado/RDE-covid-resource-guide/README.md

 The current implementation involves running `schedule_aggregator.cfm` to start the scheduled task, and that will schedule `data_aggregator.cfm` to be ran once a day.

-From there we will need to set up the Datasource, which tells Lucee how to connect to the database.

 To run `schedule_aggregator`, you'll need to open it from the directory viewer that opens with the server.

 You may also use Lucee > Open > Site Home > schedule_aggregator.cfm